Yes We Can (will.i.am song): Parodies

 The song inspired the spoof songs "john.he.is" and "No You Can't" satirizing the Republican candidate John McCain.
 Another parody, created by Attack of the Show!, replaces Obama with the G.I.
 Joe villain Cobra Commander.
-It inspired yet another parody on "Best Week Ever," which made fun of Lindsay Lohan for an online interview in which she both allegedly called the president "colored" and discussed her collection of leggings.
+It inspired yet another parody on Best Week Ever, which made fun of Lindsay Lohan for an online interview in which she both allegedly called Obama "colored" and discussed her collection of leggings.
 MADtv did a parody called "Yes I Can," about how North Korean dictator Kim Jong-Il (played by Bobby Lee) has the power to eventually destroy the world.

-A parody of the song was made on the July 15, 2009 episode of The Chaser's War on Everything, in which a song and video was created based on Australian Prime Minister, Kevin Rudd's speeches.
+A parody of the song was made on the July 15, 2009 episode of The Chaser's War on Everything, in which a song and video was created based on Australian Prime Minister Kevin Rudd's speeches.
 It also featured celebrity appearances (from the likes of Shaun Micallef, Lisa Wilkinson, Stuart MacGill, Tony Martin, Hamish Blake and Andy Lee among others).
-Treventus.com uses the paraphrase "Yes We Scan".